-3.6.1 Exercise-10: Pulsed electric field response of a metallic nanosphere in classical electromagnetism(FDTD simulation)
+3.6.1 Exercise-10: Absorption-, Scattering-, and Extinction-cross-sections of an Au nanoparticle in FDTD simulation

-In this exercise, we learn the pulsed electric field response in the metallic nanosphere, solving the time-dependent Maxwell equations.
-As outputs of the calculation, the time response of the electromagnetic field is calculated.
+In this exercise, we learn the calculation of the absorption-, scattering-, and extinction-cross-sections of an Au nanoparticle, by applying the incident pulse in the time-dependent Maxwell equations.
+As outputs of the calculation, those cross-sections and the time response of the electromagnetic field are calculated.
 A pulsed electric field that has $\cos^2$ envelope shape is applied.
 The parameters that characterize the pulsed field such as magnitude, frequency, polarization direction, and carrier envelope phase are specified in the input file.